InserirAquiNome/crypto/mailing_lists.md

 4. On Claws Mail, *File->Import mbox file* and choose your destination file.

 5. Create a filter to when receiving email any email from an mailing list goes automatically to that folder.
-Like a filter based on mail *subject*.
+Like a filter based on email *subject* .

 This is my Claws Mail